SACHSTech/ics3u-cpt-processing-dashiell/README.md

-PONG
+HANG MAN

 Objective

-Pong is a two-dimensional sports game that simulates table tennis.
-The player controls an in-game paddle by moving it vertically across the left or right side of the screen.
-They can compete against another player controlling a second paddle on the opposing side.
-Players use the paddles to hit a ball back and forth.
+Hangman is a paper and pencil guessing game for two or more players.
+One player thinks of a word, phrase or sentence and the other(s) tries to guess it by suggesting letters within a certain number of guesses.

 Mechanics

-Mouse will be needed to start the game as well as your up and down arrow during the game.
-The up and down arrow will determine whether the board moves.
+Mouse will be needed to start the game as well as your keyboard during the game.
+Once a word is displayed, you will then guess the word by using letters on your keyboard.
+Ex.
+"Insane".

 Scoring

-Scoring is tallied on if the ball hits the "net", which is basically the back wall of your opponent.
-The score is up to 11 and can be played as many times as you want
+Every time you get a letter wrong, a stick will appear.
+The more you get the letters wrong, the more sticks you will have.
+Once those sticks become a man, you lose.

+Limitations

+There are only a certain amount of words that are allowed the be used while play Hangman.